willablackmon/attrition_multibranch_neural_network/README.md

 ## Abstract

 This project predicts employee attrition using various machine learning techniques, including deep learning neural networks.
-After preprocessing the data, including scaling and encoding, models are trained to identify key factors contributing to employee turnover and to predict whether an employee will leave the company.
+After preprocessing the data, including scaling and encoding, model is trained to identify key factors contributing to employee turnover and to predict whether an employee will leave the company.

 ---